morganmuell/brownlab-workflow-mcmctree/README.md

 Santos, J.C., Coloma, L.A., Summers, K., Caldwell, J.P., Ree, R., Cannatella, D.C., 2009.
 Amazonian Amphibian Diversity Is Primarily Derived from Late Miocene Andean Lineages.
 PLoS Biology 7:e1000056. https://doi.org/10.1371/journal.pbio.1000056

-### Tips for Troubleshooting: A list of errors that commonly ruined my day
+### Tips for Troubleshooting: A list of errors that occasionally ruined my day

 --If you are attempting to run Step 1 of the analysis with approximate branch length estimation, be 100% sure you set `usedata=3`, NOT `usedata=1`.
 I made this silly mistake several times because my brain got confused that step 1 of the analysis meant inputting a 3.
 This results in a memory related error message (OOm), at least for large datasets.
 Don't be like me, don't do that.